voucherifyio/composable-ui-onboarding/docs/docs/integrations/promotions/voucherify.md

 ```
 in `scripts` directory.
 2. This action will make commerce-generic services start using methods from `@composable/voucherify`.

+**Note:** In order for the changes to take effect, a re-run of `pnpm install` from root directory is required.

 3. To stop using Voucherify integration, run:
 ```
 pnpm voucherify-uninstall